This Balkan tour will show you the most beautiful sights that Balkan countries have to offer.

 Ohrid is one of the deepest lakes in Europe and the one that represents the natural border between North Macedonia and Albania.
 In 1979 UNESCO proclaimed Ohrid World Heritage site and then in 2010 NASA named one of Titan’s lakes after Lake Ohrid.
 Besides the lake itself, we will have Ohrid Sightseeing where you will see Turgut Mosque, Old Bazaar, Zeynel Abidin Pasha Tekke, Krst Dzamija.
 After that, we will have some free time for leisure or shopping.
 Overnight in Ohrid.

 Hotel check-out and drive to Tirana – the capital of Albania.
-Its center is the Skenderbeg Square, named after the national hero who briefly ensured Albania was independent of the Ottoman Empire in the fifteenth century.
+Its centre is the Skenderbeg Square, named after the national hero who briefly ensured Albania was independent of the Ottoman Empire in the fifteenth century.
 There is a large bronze statue of Skanderbeg on horseback in the middle of the square, and the Ethem Bey’s Mosque, one of the nation’s most treasured buildings that date back to the late eighteenth century.

 You’ll see Tirana’s concrete pyramid and have a short walk from Skanderbeg Square.
 The pyramid was built in 1987 by the daughter of Albania’s dictator Enver Hoca (who ruled Albania from 1944–85) as a museum to her father, it now sits derelict, stripped of the tiles that once covered it and splattered with graffiti.
 Overnight in Tirana.

 After breakfast and check out we will proceed to one of the most beautiful parts of the Adriatic coast of Montenegro, Budvanska Riviera.
 But before we arrive in Budva we will see two interesting towns in Albania – Kruja, and Shkoder.
-In Kruje we will walk through the cobblestone pathway in the Ottoman bazaar, visit the walls of the castle, Historic Museum dedicated to Skenderbeg, etc. Later on, we continue to Shkoder – one of the most ancient cities in the Balkans.
+In Kruje we will walk through the cobblestone pathway in the Ottoman bazaar, visit the walls of the castle, the Historic Museum dedicated to Skenderbeg, etc. Later on, we continue to Shkoder – one of the most ancient cities in the Balkans.

 After breakfast in Budva and exploring this beautiful city we continue to Kotor, the longest and deepest fjord in Southern Europe.
 It is characterized by winding streets and squares.
 Its medieval old town has several Romanesque churches, including Kotor Cathedral.
 We will also visit Perast, the best-preserved baroque entity on the Adriatic Sea.